Skip to main content

 Women are invited to join our next events:

-Pour a cup of Tea, gather your supplies and Red thread, bring some chocolate and join us our popular gatherings & share creativity and sisterhood!
+Pour a cuppa, bring some chocolate.
+Gather your supplies and Red Thread, join our gathering to share creativity and sisterhood!

-Your hosts live in the West Coast, so times are PST or PDT
+Your hosts live on the West Coast, so times are PST or PDT

 Each Virtual Circle is from